 A brain injury can change your way of life.
 Whether you sustained the injury in a car accident, a slip and fall, a botched surgery, or a defective product accident, a brain injury requires specialized—and often costly—treatment.
 If not treated properly, this type of trauma can result in permanent disability or death.

 Brain injuries require frequent trips to the doctor, physical or occupational therapy, prescription medication, and other services that can result in out-of-pocket expenses.
 You should not have to bear this burden alone.
-The attorneys at the Law Offices of Ogle, Elrod & Baril, PLLC, have dedicated themselves to helping brain injury victims recover the maximum compensation available to them under Tennessee law.
+The attorneys at OEB Law, PLLC, have dedicated themselves to helping brain injury victims recover the maximum compensation available to them under Tennessee law.

 If you or your loved one suffered a brain injury because of someone else’s negligence, carelessness, or reckless behavior, we can help you hold the responsible party liable for the accident that caused your injury.
 Call our office at 865-546-1111 to arrange for a free, no-obligation case evaluation with a brain injury lawyer in Kingsport.